Reasons to keep investing in media during the COVID-19 Pandemic

 19 May 2020

-As the coronavirus crisis continues, companies are under increasing pressure to revise their media investments.
-But while it’s tempting to cut media budgets, this isn’t always the best decision, says Florian Thiebaut, Consulting Director at Artefact France
+While it’s tempting to cut media budgets during a crisis, this isn’t always the best decision, says Florian Thiebaut, Consulting Director at Artefact France

 As the coronavirus crisis unfolds, companies are under constant pressure to revise their media investments.
 But while it’s tempting to cut media budgets, this isn’t always the best decision.
 In fact, this period has actually created a great opportunity for many brands to consolidate their market positioning — provided their invest in the right spaces, of course.